efcs/libcxx/docs/UsingLibcxx.rst

       }
     }

-  By default, libc++ does not treat cases when the entry doesn't exist as a "hard" error, and instead allows users to determine this by calling the ``directory_entry::exists()`` function, which was seemingly provided for this purpose.
+  By default, libc++ implements the strict error reporting required by the standard.
+This behavior can be disabled using the ``_LIBCPP_DISABLE_FILESYSTEM_DIRECTORY_ENTRY_STRICT_ERROR_REPORTING`` macro.
 The goal is to make `directory_entry` safer to use, especially in contexts where exceptions are disabled.

-  Users wanting strictly conforming error reporting may enable it by defining the ``_LIBCPP_ENABLE_FILESYSTEM_DIRECTORY_ENTRY_STRICT_ERROR_REPORTING`` macro.
+  When disabled libc++'s ``directory_entry`` does not throw when it is made to reference an entity which doesn't exist.
+If the constructor or member function is given an ``error_code`` it will still be updated to reflect the error condition.
+However, the versions which don't take an error code will not report a "hard" error by throwing an exception.
+This allows users to later determine if the entry exists by calling the ``directory_entry::exists()`` function, which was seemingly provided for this purpose.

 C++17 Specific Configuration Macros
 -----------------------------------